v-tec2706/reading-notes/kubernetes-training.md

-# Kubernetes training
+## Kubernetes training

-1. Kubernetes arhitecture:
+# 1. Kubernetes architecture:
  -  Kubernetes = an open-source system for automating delpoyment, scaling and managemnt of containerized applications
  -  Kubernetes relies on the assumption that it will operate on a large number of small independent services (microservices) rather than on a monolith app
  -  Chaos Monket = would users notice if you terminate any container randomly?
 If so, it may men that you app should be more decoupled and transient